How Long Does an HMRC R&D Enquiry Take? Timeline and What to Expect

 Conversely, these factors pull the timeline in:

 Complete technical narrative in the original claim.
-If your claim included a well-written technical narrative explaining the novel technical uncertainties you faced, HMRC can verify your claim more quickly.
+If your claim included a well-written technical narrative explaining the novel technical uncertainties you faced, HMRC can verify your claim more quickly and often closes without a compliance meeting.

 Clear cost allocation records.
-If you have timesheets, project timesheets, or clear cost allocation spreadsheets showing which staff worked on which qualifying projects, HMRC moves fast.
+If you have timesheets or clear cost allocation spreadsheets showing which staff worked on which qualifying projects, HMRC moves through its review quickly.

 Cooperative approach from day one.
-If you appoint an adviser early (not after you receive the enquiry notice), and the adviser responds promptly to every question, HMRC perceives cooperation and moves forward.
+If you appoint an adviser early (not after you receive the enquiry notice), and the adviser responds promptly to every information request, HMRC perceives cooperation and moves forward without escalation.

 Expert defence from an experienced adviser.
-This is important: if you instruct an R&D specialist early, they can prepare your case professionally and challenge weak claims proactively.
-In our experience, a specialist adviser can save months on average because HMRC respects a structured, evidence-backed defence and doesn't need to ask as many follow-up questions.
+If you instruct an R&D specialist early (within 30 days of the enquiry notice), they can prepare your case professionally and challenge weak points proactively.
+A structured, evidence-backed defence gives HMRC less reason to ask follow-up questions and moves the case toward closure more quickly.

 Frequently Asked Questions